 Bowie State is a public university, which allows it to offer affordable tuition to its students.
 It has been doing this since its founding in 1865, which makes it one of the 10 oldest HBCUs in the country.
 In recent years, Bowie State has focused on STEM programs like nursing.
 Bowie State offers tutoring services for nursing students through their Nursing Student Success Center.

 Winston-Salem State University has a prestigious School of Health Sciences that offers a CCNE-accredited bachelor’s degree in nursing.
-The program at WSSU is notable because it offers a unique paramedic to BSN path.
-Few schools of any kind, much less HBCU schools, offer such a program.
-WSSU also offers many nursing classes online.
-WSSU may be the best choice among HBCUs with nursing programs for paramedics who are looking for an accelerated path at HBCU nursing colleges.
+In addition to a comprehensive set of programs, including MSN and DNP, the program at WSSU offers a unique paramedic to BSN path.
+The school so offers many nursing classes online and a fully online RN to BSN program.
+Furthermore, it may be the best choice among HBCUs with nursing programs for paramedics who are looking for an accelerated path at HBCU nursing colleges.

 WSSU is part of the Thurgood Marshall College Fund, an organization that provides financial aid and networking opportunities to students at HBCUs.
 As it is already a public university with relatively low tuition, the financial aid makes WSSU very affordable for students in all of its programs.
-The networking opportunities additionally help students have successful careers after graduation.
+With a state of the art Virtual Hospital and the Rams Know H.O.W.
+Mobile Health Unit (the only one of its kind in an HBCU), WSSU is a major force in addressing healthcare disparities in the community.
+WSSU also partners with Duke University for a Nursing PhD program.

 The Department of Nursing at North Carolina Central University has multiple ACEN-accredited degree programs.
 All of their programs culminate in a Bachelors in Nursing.
 NCCU is known for its unique program that caters to veterans who want to get into nursing.
 Veterans who want to go into this field should consider NCCU.